Shopify/promise-swift/README.md

 4. `Promise-swift` is thread-safe: async computations and observing can be triggered from different threads.
 5. `Promise-swift` is cancelable: async computation wrapper API provides a way to retain canceling action.
 6. `Promise-swift` is a continuation monad: you can use `then` and to chain multiple async computations.
+7. Last but not least: `Promise-swift` is very lightweight, built on top of GCD.

 ## Basic usage